This post may contain eBay affiliate links. Please read our disclosure policy.

 Freddie Freeman (09/12/89) is a first baseman who has played for the Atlanta Braves since being picked in the second round of the 2007 MLB draft.

 His unorthodox style hasn’t stopped him from making four All-Star appearances, while he won a Gold Glove in 2018, and the Silver Slugger a year after.

-He’s clearly a Braves legend, but which of his many rookie cards should you be on the lookout for, and why?
+He’s clearly a Braves legend, but which of his many rookie cards should you be looking for, and why?
 Here’s everything you need to know.

-With 14 official Freddie Freeman rookie cards and several popular prospect versions, there are lots of options to choose from.
-The prospects go back as far as 2007, although he was called up to the majors in 2010.
+With 14 official Freddie Freeman rookie cards and several popular prospect versions, there are many options.
+The prospects go back to 2007, although he was called up to the majors in 2010.

 2009 Freddie Freeman Bowman Chrome Prospects #BCP101

 The most valuable early Freeman card that money can buy, his 2009 Bowman Chrome is a prospect that shows the player ready to swing.
 He’s in his Braves kit, with nothing of note in the background and an autograph located at the bottom.

 Compared to many others it’s a somewhat basic card, but the background color will change depending on the theme of the parallel.

 Parallels: Refractor (/500), X-Fractor (/250), Blue (/150), Gold (/50), Orange (/25), Red (/5), Superfractor (1/1), Framed Printing Plates (1/1) (4 Colors)